ovf22/OM_2DFE/README.md

 ## Guidelines

 - The complete analysis is executed by the shell script S0_main.sh
-	* Define the sample names used for the analysis and set the crop_samples parameter for the tiff file.
+	* Define the sample names used for the analysis
+	* Define the crop_samples parameter for the tiff file
+	* Define the kernel_multiplier used for the FVF estimation
 - Running the individual python scripts without the shell script.
-	* Change the sample_name from 'shell_sample_name" to the name of the sample, and run the python script.
+	* Change the sample_name from 'shell_sample_name" to the name of the sample
+	* Change the ROI and kernel_multiplier to the desired values (only valid for "S1_STanalysis")
-		- Make sure that the imported python modules and data files are available in the working directory.
+	* Make sure that the imported python modules and data files are available in the working directory.

 ## Example of method
 A precompiled version of this work is presented in a CodeOcean Notebook.
 This version is independent of Abaqus<sup>TM</sup>.